 Describe the highlights of your most outstanding achievements /contributions/ attributions (Max 300 words)

 I’ve always loved teaching young children, so when I was given a research paper assignment in grade 11 I decided to write about the lack of education for special needs children in Indonesia.
 The process of writing made me desire to give this issue a tangible help.
 I decided to take the first step by making a project called This Ability, which is not only aimed to collect money but also empower those children.
 I sell sweaters that have a compilation of the children’s own handwriting of the sentence “I am more than my limitations” in Indonesian language printed on the back.
 When explaining this project to special needs schools through phone calls, most respondents were out of reach or unwilling.
 I kept trying until SLB Pangudi Luhur invited me to meet their principal.
-The idea was approved and I spent time with the children to make the design.
+The idea was approved, and I spent time with the children to make the design.
 After searching for suppliers, negotiating prices, and making promotions, we successfully generated more than 6 million IDR.
 I dedicated all profits from this fundraising for them.
 Since this project was not overseen by teachers, I learned about integrity and self accountability.

 I participated in a nation-wide highschool business competition from Prasetya Mulya University, where we created an ideal virtual dressing room for the clothing industry, as the theme is about pitching businesses post-pandemic.
 My team and I reached out to businesses in this market and landed an interview with the European representative of a body measurement software company.
 This competition allowed me to apply theories on making financial statements and developing a marketing strategy.
 I was criticized by mentors, had to rethink my business plans along the way, discussed convoluted numbers, and answered critical questions from judges.
 This not only increased my passion for business, but also prepared my character to handle the hardships that come with it.
 Other than learning about the business plan, this experience developed my ability to communicate those plans to the judges or “investors”.